YaswanthKumar-1/Major-1/README.md

-FIR Filter with Booth Multiplier and CSKA Adder
+FIR Filter with Booth Multiplier radix 8 and CSKA Adder

 Project Overview
 This project implements a Finite Impulse Response (FIR) filter in Verilog.
 The design uses Radix-8 Booth multipliers for coefficient multiplication and Carry Skip Adders (CSKA) for adding the partial products.
 The goal is to create an efficient, modular, and scalable FIR filter.